rklie/rklie/README.md

 ### I'm a Data Engineer for the Enterprise & Core Metrics team @ GitHub.

-- 🚀 Currently, I'm diving deep into the world of ADX (Kusto), mastering Airflow Data Pipelines, and exploring anything and everything about data modeling and orchestration.
+- 🚀 Currently, I'm diving deep into the world of ADX (Kusto), mastering Airflow, and exploring anything and everything about data modeling and orchestration.
-- 🎮 Self-appointed veteran gamer and an avid fan of Zelda - Also a proud parent to a wonderful daughter 👧🏼
+- 🎮 Self-appointed veteran gamer and an avid fan of Zelda - Also a proud parent to two wonderful daughters 👧🏼👧🏼
-- 👨🏻‍💻 I'm on a journey to expand my skills in Data Engineering, Data Modeling, and cutting-edge AI/ML technologies.
+- 👨🏻‍💻 I'm on a journey to expand my skills in Data Engineering, Data Modeling, and cutting-edge AI technologies.

 ❗️ Some details about the languages and platforms I'm currently using: